This is a guide to EU flight cancellation compensation.

 How to get a free meal and drink?
 What about free hotel if it’s going to be an overnight delay?
 Wait for the announcement from your airline or head over to their information booth at the airport and they will help you.
 They should help you.

-Has something like this happened to you recently or during the last 3 years?
+Has something like this happened to you?

 Submit your claim for airline compensation now.

 By Europe and EU we mean all EU Member States, the United Kingdom (UK), Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin, the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.